Recognition of collapsible complexes is NP-complete: Introduction

 \section{Introduction}

 A classical question often considered in algebraic topology is whether some topological space is contractible.
-When we consider this question as an algorithmic question, that is, we consider the topological space as an input for an algorithm (given as a finite simplicial complex), then it turns out that this question is algorithmically undecidable.
-(Since the author is not aware of a reference, we offer a proof of such result in Appendix~\ref{a:contractibility}.\footnote{The author is aware of two research articles claiming that this result appears in~\cite{haken73}.
-However, in the author's opinion, these references are faulty (most probably because of confusion of contractible and simply-connected complexes).})
+When we consider this question as an algorithmic question, that is, we consider the topological space as an input for an algorithm (say as a finite simplicial complex\footnote{Many topological spaces cannot be represented as finite simplicial complexes.
+However, we only consider those that can be represented this way.
+Already for such spaces, this question is undecidable.}), then it turns out that this question is algorithmically undecidable by a result of~Novikov; see~\cite[\S 10]{volodin-kuznetsov-fomenko74} (see also Appendix).